arduino/tooling-rfcs/RFCs/0003-build-profiles.md

 An Arduino project is known as Sketch.
 It comprises its main .ino file plus optional local source code (in the same folder) and an optional extra src folder containing additional sources if required.

 The sketch compiles against a set of globally installed libraries and platforms.
-When said library and/or part of the hardware platform is updated (sometimes introducing some breaking changes) that sketch might not compile anymore or behave differently.
+When said library and/or part of the hardware platform is updated, sometimes introducing some breaking changes, that sketch might not compile anymore or behave differently.

-Currently, Arduino guarantees no portability and reproducibility of a build at a later time unless exact instructions are provided by the developer to the final user such as the required platform (including version and possibly a 3rd party platform URL to download and install the platform) or all the required libraries including the exact version of each one.
+Currently, Arduino guarantees no portability and reproducibility of a build at a later time unless exact instructions are provided by the developer to the final user, such as the required platform, including version and possibly a 3rd party platform URL to download and install the platform, or all the required libraries including the exact version of each one.

 ## Goals